mesosphere/dcos-docs-site/pages/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 The infrastructure platform.
 The value is optional, free-form with no content validation, and used for telemetry only.
 Supply an appropriate value to help inform DC/OS platform prioritization decisions.
 Example values: `aws`, `azure`, `oneview`, `openstack`, `vsphere`, `vagrant-virtualbox`, `onprem` (default).

 ### process_timeout
 The allowable amount of time, in seconds, for an action to begin after the process forks.
 This parameter is not the complete process time.
 The default value is 120 seconds.

-<p class="message--note"><strong>NOTE: </strong>For a slower network, consider changing to `process_timeout: 600`.</p>
+On slower networks, consider increasing to `process_timeout: 600`.

 ### public_agent_list
 A YAML nested list (`-`) of IPv4 addresses to your [public agent](/1.13/overview/concepts/#public-agent-node) host names.

-**Note:** The public_agent_list is not required for the production installer.

 ### resolvers
 A YAML nested list (`-`) of DNS resolvers for your DC/OS cluster nodes.
 You can specify a maximum of 3 resolvers.
 Set this parameter to the most authoritative nameservers that you have.